 - The provision/posting of these indicative rates does not constitute either an offer, offer price, opening minimum or maximum price for transmission capacity.
 TransWest’s FERC Application outlines the proposed process for determining rates for TWE Project capacity.

-- If TransWest’s initial capacity allocation process is approved by FERC, TransWest has retained an Independent Solicitation Manager to run the open solicitation process, including managing a TWE Project Open Solicitation website.
+- TransWest’s initial capacity allocation process was approved by FERC on Feb.
+26, 2021.
+TransWest has retained an Independent Solicitation Manager to run the open solicitation process, including managing a TWE Project Open Solicitation website.
 The link to that website will be added to this page when it is available.

-- After receipt of a FERC order accepting the initial capacity allocation process, the Notice of the Open Solicitation will be broadly publicized, and a link to it will be added to this page when it is available.
+- When the Notice of Open Solicitation is available, it will be broadly publicized, and a link to it will be added to this page when it is available.

 Join TransWest's email list to receive periodic updates and meeting notifications.